This section organizes some basic resources on doing academic research on Japan.

 In addition, many discipline-based professional associations sponsor special interest groups that focus on Japan, East Asia, or Asia.
 The following is a partial list:

-- East Asian Anthropologists, sponsored by the American Anthropological Association
+- Society for East Asian Anthropology, sponsored by the American Anthropological Association

 - Japan Art History Forum, affiliated with College Art Association and the Association for Asian Studies